Zkh-dot/bmstu_bots/README.md

-# telegram_pipes
+# Notificaation on new labs in bmstu elearning site
-Code to create redirectable pipes of messages in telegram
+Most usefull to IU5 students